petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments.md

     **Rename**: Change the fragment's name.

+    **Mark or Unmark as Cacheable**: Mark the fragment as cacheable to add it to the cache when it is added to a page, improving the performance of pages with those fragments.
+If the option is enabled, you can unmark it as cacheable.

+    **View Usages**: View the fragment usages throughout the site.
+You can see the page's name, type, version, and the time since the page's last propagation.
+You can also select a page and propagate it.

     **Export**: Download the fragment as a `.zip` file.

     **Make a Copy**: Duplicate the fragment.
 Duplicated fragments share the same name with *(Copy)* appended to the end.